Piepongwong/movieLoginExer/README.md

     If not `res.redirect` the user to the sign up page

 ### Component 5
-What is the fun in logging in if you can't log out?
-Create a logout route that clears your cookie.
+What's the fun in logging in if you can't log out Create a logout route that clears your cookie.
 Remember "RTFM": https://expressjs.com/en/api.html#res.clearCookie.

-Suggested readings:
+#### Suggested readings:

 From the learning platform of week 4
 *   Express | GET Methods - Route Params & Query String